 Finally, fear can cause falls.
 Fear of falling again may make the senior less active, less strong and flexible.
 Fear may even cause a senior to change how they would normally walk.

 If aging is a privilege, and most of us prefer it to the alternative, what can we do?
 How can we start preventing falls in elderly?
 The answer is actually very basic.
 Number one, talk about falls or your fear of a fall.
-Talk to your doctor about any falls you’ve had, request a fall risk assessment, ask for referrals to physical therapy or occupational therapy, or vision.
+Talk to your doctor about any falls you’ve had, request a fall risk evaluation, ask for referrals to physical therapy or occupational therapy, or vision.

 Next, do the opposite of “taking it easy” – exercise.
 Get involved with balance exercises with a group.
 Try Tai Chi, Feeling Fit, Silver Age Yoga, Silver sneakers, etc. Try to get 30 minutes of exercise most days of the week.
 (That’s 2 miles of brisk walking or dancing.)